Showing posts with label Platformers - Multi Screen. Show all posts

 Sexy Pixels & Smooth Audio?

-I love the lush aesthetics with beautiful colours and stunning artwork - the attention to detail is amazing.
-Wow, the sprites are as cute as they are evil, this game looks the part alright and never fails to impress.
+I love the lush aesthetics with beautiful colours and artwork - the attention to detail is amazing.
+Wow, the sprites are as cute as they are evil and never fail to impress.
 However, everything might look nice, but is spoiled by rubbish push-scrolling!
 Sure, that method works fine for games like Rick Dangerous, but not here.

-The audio is excellent with a cool theme tune that has you bobbing away to its funky beats.
+The audio is excellent with a theme tune that has you bobbing away to its funky beats.
 I love it.
-Also, the sound effects are making use of the DMA hardware - if you're lucky enough to own an Atari STe?
-If so, they are ace!!!
+The sound effects are making use of the DMA hardware - if you're lucky enough to own an Atari STe?
+They are ace!!!

 The CryptO'pinion?

-Creatures is very enjoyable with well-balanced gameplay and a fantastic (and sadistic) sense of humour.
+Creatures is enjoyable with well-balanced gameplay and a fantastic (sadistic) sense of humour.
 However, it was originally designed as a scrolling platformer and a scrolling platformer needs to SCROLL.
-So, it sadly falls short of the mark compared to other versions as it's hampered by what appears a rushed port.
+It sadly falls short of the mark compared to other versions and appears a rushed port.
 Maybe I'm too fussy?
 Tell me!

-Don't get me wrong, Creatures is worth downloading because it is a good game with a superb theme, humour, controls and audio.
-However, it's a massive shame they didn't make full use of the Atari STe or even push the STfm like so many other companies did with their platformers already out by 1992.
-The list is near endless so what was stopping Thalamus?
+Don't get me wrong, Creatures is worth downloading because it is a good game with a superb theme, humour, controls, and audio.
+However, it's a shame they didn't make full use of the Atari STe.
+Or even push the STfm like so many other companies did with their platformers already out by 1992.
+Disappointed, Thalamus.

 Help Clyde now and grab it on floppy & hard drive.